xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 ## 9. TU roadmap and verification levels

-This block explains how Q072 is positioned along the TU verification ladder and what the next measurable steps are.
+This block explains how Q072 is positioned along the TU verification ladder and what the next measurable steps are, within the encoding class of Section 3.7.

 ### 9.1 Current levels

 * E_level: E1

-  * A coherent effective-layer encoding of the origin-of-code problem has been specified.
+  * A coherent effective-layer encoding of the origin-of-code problem has been specified for an admissible encoding class.
   * Tension components `DeltaS_error`, `DeltaS_cost`, `DeltaS_access`, and `Tension_Code` are defined relative to fixed reference libraries and move ensembles.
   * At least two discriminating experiment patterns with clear falsification conditions have been outlined.